-In open joints installation, the gap between battens must be equal or greater than than 1/3" wide to avoid moisture traps.
+In open joints installation, the gap between battens must be equal or greater than than 0.5 inch wide to avoid moisture traps.
 [See DF1].

 It is recommended to install the horizontal wooden support battens with a sloping top edge of at least 15° towards the interior of the cavity to shed water.
 [See DF3].